A CAT(0)-valued pointwise ergodic theorem: Introduction

-Theorem~\ref{thm:main} seems to be new even in the classical case $G = \bbZ$, but it does bear comparison with various other works relating probability-preserving actions to the geometry of CAT$(0)$-spaces; we refer the reader in particular to the proof by Karlsson and Margulis in~\cite{KarMar99} of an analog of Oseledets' Theorem for cocycles over a probability-preserving action taking values in the semigroup of contractions of a CAT$(0)$-space.
+Theorem~\ref{thm:main} also bears comparison with various other works relating probability-preserving actions to the geometry of CAT$(0)$-spaces; we refer the reader in particular to the proof by Karlsson and Margulis in~\cite{KarMar99} of an analog of Oseledets' Theorem for cocycles over a probability-preserving action taking values in the semigroup of contractions of a CAT$(0)$-space.

 In the next section we will recall the maximal ergodic theorem we need from Lindenstrauss~\cite{Lin01} and derive from it a useful consequence for CAT$(0)$-valued maps, and then in Section~\ref{sec:mainproof} we will use these results to prove Theorem~\ref{thm:main}.